florae123/library-server-java/README.md

       * Choose **Select root directory** and your downloaded directory *library-server-java*.
       * Right-click your *library-server-java* project folder in Eclipse and select **Run As > Maven install**.
 The *.war* file will be created in the *target* directory.
           ![maven](./images/eclipse-maven-install.png)

+      Change into the directory *library-server-java* in your eclipse workspace directory.
+(This is where the target directory was created.)

 3. Verify your "Bluemix endpoint api", for example
     * US https://api.ng.bluemix.net or